 While there’s not much to be done about the general aging process, perhaps Herrmann’s tips for smoother skin at any age can push off Ephron’s recommendation (wearing a turtleneck) for now.
 Preventing sun damage early on is key, so Herrmann says those in their 20s and 30s should start slathering on body creams containing an SPF of at least 30 as soon as possible.
 Dryness should be the main concern of older women’s skincare routines, especially those in their 50s and 60s, so Jennifer says that products with lactic acid will help remove that flaky layer.
 Seal in extra moisture with lotion right after a shower, she notes, preferably one that’s lukewarm.

-“Ideally, body creams should contain SPF if used for areas that are frequently sun-exposed, and depending on how dry the skin is, varying degrees of oil, hyaluronic acid, glycerin, lactic acid, and ceramides help, too,” she says.
+Dr. Herrmann says, "Ideally, body creams should contain SPF when used for areas that are frequently sun-exposed, and depending on how dry the skin is, varying degrees of oil, hyaluronic acid, glycerin, lactic acid, and ceramides help, too."

 Herrmann opts for cream-based products over water-based ones.
 “The body requires heavier cream-based products to really seal in moisture and leave the skin feeling soft and hydrated,” she says.
 Naturally, we asked for her favorites, and most of them will cost less than a cozy, if not concealing, sweater.